anishnya/dotfiles/README.md

 Dotfiles that help to Lead with #Dignity!

-Uses GNU Stow to install.
+Uses GNU Stow to install!